-In 2015, more than 19.2 million people fled disasters in 113 countries.
+In 2018, more than 17.2 million people fled disasters in 125 countries and territories.
 Disasters displace three to ten times more people than conflict and war worldwide.

 The basics of climate change, disasters and displacement

 As climate change continues, it will likely lead to more frequent and severe natural hazards.
 The impact will be heavy.
 Climate change causes poverty and food shortages, and forces even higher numbers of men, women and children to flee their homes.

 On average, 26 million people are displaced by disasters such as floods and storms every year (as of 2016).
 That's one person forced to flee every second.

 Climate change is our generation’s greatest challenge.Jan Egeland, NRC Secretary General

 NRC prioritises the rights and protection of displaced people in disasters.

 - We protect displaced people during and after disasters.